 The popularity of Slovenia has increased exponentially over the past decade.
-Our native Slovene contributor Vera loves sharing about her homeland.
+Native Slovenian Vera loves sharing about her homeland.
 In this post she addresses what to do in Slovenia including the best sights and how many days to give each destination.
 These are her greatest tips to help get your Slovenia itinerary started.

 The good news is that Slovenia is small so it is possible to cover much of its territory in a relatively short time.
 Staying in its capital, Ljubljana, which is roughly in the middle of the country, provides a great base for day trips to both the mountains and the coast.
 The bad news is that Slovenia packs a ton of diversity in its tiny territory and allowing yourself only one to two days to see it all won’t do the country justice.

 Here are three daily itineraries to consider.
 If short on time, dedicate one day to each, but know it will be tight and you will only scratch the surface of one of Europe’s hidden gems.
 Two to three days for each area outlined below would be ideal:

 The top tourist spots include the Ljubljana castle, the Three Bridges and brightly colored Franciscan church which stands behind a small square with a statue of Slovenia’s most important poet, Prešeren, and perhaps the outdoor market touching Ljubljana’s Cathedral on one side and Ljubljana’s river on the other.
 Yes, you could see it “all” in a day, but try not to rush through Ljubljana.

 With the entire city center reserved for pedestrians, much of the Ljubljana’s charm comes from slowing down and savoring it slowly, strolling the cobblestone streets of the Old Town and the banks of the Ljubljanica river.